 Mercator-Ocean is operating the Copernicus global ocean monitoring and forecasting system in real-time, at 1/12° horizontal resolution.
 This system produces an analysis each week and a series of 10-day forecasts, in which satellite (i.e., sea surface height and sea surface temperature) and in situ temperature and salinity observations are assimilated.
 The in situ observations used for the assimilation come from the Copernicus In Situ Thematic Assembly Center (Coriolis).
 However, the computation cost of global numerical experiments at such high spatial resolution is too high, and a numerical experimental system based on a similar system but at lower resolution (at 1/4° horizontal resolution) is used to assess the impact of in situ observations.
-This experimental system with the same up-to-date assimilation and modelling techniques allows to perform cost-effective numerical experiments, with expected conclusions transferable to the operational system.
+The experimental system at 1⁄4°, with the same up-to-date assimilation and modelling techniques than the 1/12° system, allows to perform cost-effective numerical experiments, with expected conclusions transferable to the operational higher resolution system.
+As the Argo float and tropical mooring arrays are sampling the ocean at scales greater than 3°x3°, a global 1⁄4° system is adequate to study how those observing networks are constraining the ocean circulation.
+Their contribution is expected to be significant at large scale, that are represented in the 1⁄4° global system.
+This was confirmed with the experiments conducted in EuroSea, T2.2, showing how existing and future observing systems are controlling spatial and temporal oceanic scales (Gasparin et al., 2023).
 Impact of physical observations will be assessed using physical metrics informing on the ability of in situ observations to reduce forecast error on ocean state variables (e.g., Temperature, Salinity) and derived quantity (e.g., Steric Height, Ocean heat content).
 Comparison of model forecasts with regards to observations will be conducted as well as estimation of the forecast error reduction due to the assimilation of each component of the in situ global ocean observing system.
 The relevance of in situ observations for short-term ocean analysis and prediction will be determined by comparing different simulations with regards to assimilated and non-assimilated observations.
-Note that independent observations are key for the model evaluation and analysis and forecast validation process (e.g., current velocity from mooring)
+Note that independent observations are key for the model evaluation and analysis and forecast validation process (e.g., current velocity from mooring).